CP317S18/analysis/index.md

 _Shout!_  is a bluetooth low energy (BLE) mesh-based messaging application that is supported on Android and iOS.
 It allows users to talk to other users within a single messaging room as long as they are all connected to the same bluetooth mesh.

 ## 1.2 Project Purpose
-This document will cover all of the requirements needed for _Shout!_ and will describe all of its features and how they work.
+This document will cover all of the analysis needed for _Shout!_ and will describe all of its features and how they work.

 The intended audience for this document will be the client (David Brown) and the project team.
-They will use this document to be reminded of the requirements of the project.
+They will use this document to be reminded of the analysis of the project.
 The document will also be used as the basis for the project.

 # 2. Object Classification